Kirschzelle/ATCG-LMM/README.md

 https://github.com/Kirschzelle/ATCG-LMM
 ```

-2. Run the Script, depending on your OS, and whether you have a NVIDIA or AMD GPU or just want the CPU versions.
+2. Run the Script, depending on your OS, and whether you have a NVIDIA or AMD GPU or just want the CPU version.

 - Windows:
 ```bash